CaramelDunes/prodinfo_gen/README.md

  - Launching homebrews
  - Amiibos (not tested)
  - GameCards (not tested)
- - Communicating with Nintendo's servers (RISK OF BEING BANNED, not tested)
+ - Communicating with Nintendo's servers (HIGH PROBABILITY OF GETTING BANNED, not tested)

-USE THIS TOOL AT YOUR OWN RISK, DO NOT OVERWRITE A FACTORY PRODINFO WITHOUT MAKING A BACKUP FIRST.
+**USE THIS TOOL AT YOUR OWN RISK, DO NOT OVERWRITE A FACTORY PRODINFO WITHOUT MAKING A BACKUP FIRST.**

 Usage
 =====